codatio/codat-docs/docs/using-the-api/webhooks/zapier-integration.md

 1. Go to [Zapier](https://zapier.com/app/zaps).
 2. Select **Create > Zaps** and give it an appropriate name.
 3. Select **Trigger** and search for 'Codat'.
-4. Choose the event you want to trigger the workflow and press continue.
+4. Choose the 'Receive Webhook Messages' trigger from the **Event** dropdown.
 5. Select **Sign in** and connect to Codat using your Client ID and Zapier integration key.
+4. Choose the webhook event type you want to trigger the workflow and press **Continue**.
+5. Test the trigger and then press **Continue with selected record** on success.
+If you no messages exist in Codat matching the event type you may need to create some test events.
+See [Troubleshooting](#troubleshooting) for more details.

 #### Get your client ID